Skip to main content

 How To Streamline Your Workflows

-Once you have a clearer picture of your current workflows, determine which tasks or workflows you want to streamline.
+Determine which tasks or workflow you want to streamline.
 This could be a specific process within a larger workflow or the entire workflow.
-Narrowing down your focus can help you allocate your human resources more effectively and make targeted improvements.
+Narrowing down your focus can help you with workload capacity planning and with properly allocating your human resources.

 Tip